kub-berlin/kub-weiterleitungsliste/README.md

 # development

-This repository contains re-build static files.
+This repository contains pre-build static files.
 If you want to edit them, you will need node.js.
-The run the following commands to set up the development
+Then run the following commands to set up the development
 envorinment:

     $ cd static/src